whitgroves/solidity-contracts/README.md

 # smart-contracts

-A collection of smart contracts meant to extend ERC20 and ERC721 tokens.
+A collection of smart contracts meant to provide [access controls](#ownership--access-controls) or extend [ERC20](#erc20-extensions) and [ERC721](#erc721-extensions) tokens through inherited modifiers and/or methods.

 These contracts have been unlicensed and are freely available for any use, but be aware that they import code from contracts with different (but still permissable) licenses.

-## Contract Extensions
+All are abstract, but most include a code snippet showing how to use them in a minimal subclass.

-These are meant to extend existing contracts by adding modifiers and/or access controls.
+## Ownership & Access Controls

 ### InputValidated
 A simple contract that supplies input validations so they can be inherited instead of rewritten.
 Makes several errors, modifiers, and internal functions available to its subclasses: